ReubsWRW/reubenwang.github.io/TQW/TQW.md

 # The Quantum World

-Here is a catalog of the notes (a short handbook) and slides I made and used to conduct a workshop on quantum mechanics and quantum computation at SUTD.
-The workshop was targeted at engineering students with no prior knowledge of quantum theory and designed to be brief but rigorous.
-The workshop spanned 4, 2 hour long sessions, for which not all material in the notes was covered.
+*The Quantum World* was a workshop I devised and held, that taught introductory concepts on quantum mechanics and quantum computation in the spring of 2019.
+The workshop was targeted at engineering students at SUTD with no prior knowledge of quantum theory and was designed to be brief but rigorous.
+It spanned a total of 4, 2 hour long sessions, for which not all the intended material was covered.
+This webpage is a catalog of the notes (a short handbook) and slides I made and used to conduct the workshop.

 ## The Handbook